 The Endpoint agents deployed in your environment may be large in number and geographically distributed.
 To efficiently manage and update configurations automatically, agents can be organized into smaller subsets called Groups.

 Groups can be created based on IP address (IPv4 and IPv6), host names, operating system type, and operating system description.
 You can create groups based on your requirements.
 For example, you can group all agents running on Windows 2016 Server and IP ranging from 10.40.10.1 to 10.40.10.200.
 For more information on creating groups, see Creating Groups and Policies.

 To manage the behavior of agents in a group, you can apply a set of rules called Policies.
-The RSA NetWitness Platform supports two types of policies for endpoints: Agent Endpoint and Agent Windows Logs policies.
+The RSA NetWitness Platform supports three types of policies for endpoints: Agent Endpoint, Agent File Logs, and Agent Windows Logs policies.
 The following default policies are available on installation.

-You can either assign the default policies to a group, modify the default EDR policy, or create custom policies based on your organization requirements.
+You can either assign the default policies to a group, modify the default policy, or create custom policies based on your organizational requirements.

 You can do the following through a policy:

 - Define the agent mode - Insights or Advanced